mitramir55/webscraper_summarizer/README.md

 pytest
 ```

-3. Format code:
+3. Format your code:
 ```bash
 black .
 isort .
 ```

-## Contributing
+## Want to Help?

-1. Fork the repository
+1. Fork the repo
-2. Create a feature branch
-3. Commit your changes
+2. Make your changes
-4. Push to the branch
-5. Create a Pull Request
+3. Send a pull request

 ## License